iamsidshetty/k8s-cluster-setup-using-ansible/README.md

 ansible-playbook kubernetes-cluster-1W-2M.yaml -i aws-hosts
 ```

-The join command for worker nodes to join the master node is in the cluster-join.txt created by ```kubeadm init``` command and is located in the home directory of your Master node
+The join command for worker nodes to join the master node is in the ```cluster-join.txt``` file created by ```kubeadm init``` command and is located in the home directory of your Master node

 ## Future Enhancements
 1. Use ansible variables to pass the join command from Manager to Worker Nodes.
-This will eliminate the need for user to manually run the join command aftre ```kubeadm init```
+This will eliminate the need for user to manually run the join command after ```kubeadm init```
-2. Add playbooks for GCP, Azure and OCI
+2. Enhance/add playbooks for other public cloud providers - GCP, Azure and OCI

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)